[North Central]

 great.
 The smallmouth have really been active as they get ready for winter.

-from a outfitter.
-Report submitted by Larry Clark On The Fly Flyfishing
+canoe from a outfitter.
+Report submitted by Larry Clark On The Fly

 Oct.
 22. Cody Dollarhide, form Morrison, OK, 6 years old, caught his